Best Germany VPNs 2020: Fastest 900+ German Servers (2,054 Cities)

-Since Germany is part of the 14 Eyes alliance, it is not a safe location.
+Since Germany is a part of the 14 Eyes alliance, it is not a safe location.
 The country, just like other invasive governments, imposes mandatory mass surveillance and data retention laws.

 However, if you are living in Germany, you may still require a VPN to access websites outside the country.
 The same goes for German expats, who want to access local content.

-5 Best VPNs for Germany
+5 Best VPNs for German Residents and Expats

 If you want a provider that offers stability, protection, and compatibility of the highest degree and is still incredibly affordable, you can opt for the pocket-friendly VPN, Surfshark.